akashic

 TX-32 covers suburban Dallas communities where college-educated voters have reshaped margins, shifting the district from reliably Republican to a 3-point Democratic lean by 2024.

-The demographics suggest why.
-A population of 397,819, a 36% non-Hispanic-white share, and a median household income of $79,827 situate the district in the broader realignment patterns of recent cycles.
+A population of 397,819, a 36% non-Hispanic-white share, and a median household income of $79,827 describe the district.

 Compare two places, side by side